About John Evans

 John believes that the next government should investigate ways of ensuring that the educational route of each child should be tailored towards their interests and abilities and that no child should conclude their education without a skill set, whether a trade, entrepreneurial training, or an academic discipline, that will lead them towards a fulfilling career and self sufficiency.

-Above all, John enjoys spending time with his family, particularly walking in the hills or visiting historic sites.
-His hobbies include occasional adventurous expeditions, hill-running, cycling, mountaineering, piloting a single engine plane, skydiving (strictly for health and safety reasons - in the event of plane engine failure), skeet shooting, and competitive dynamic pistol shooting (in Bulgaria).
+John's hobbies include occasional adventurous expeditions, trail run racing, cycling, mountaineering, (student) piloting a single engine plane, skydiving (for safety reasons - in the event of plane engine failure), skeet shooting, and competitive dynamic pistol shooting (when in Bulgaria & South Africa).